Where we’re at: I’m recapping my 2019, including my time at home in Albany and around in March.

 These adults-only social events are held once a month and involve a deep dive into a certain discipline — with a drink in hand.
 I called ahead to inquire about handicap accessibility and explain our situation and got a personal call back from the program director, who could not have been more lovely or helpful.

+Then we headed into the classroom.
 Turns out ikebana is no joke — it’s a super methodical system of design which I really loved learning about, and which left me itching to visit Japan.
+Moribana means “piled up” and we learned the basic stages of this simple system for creating arrangements with the correct angles and eye on the rules.
 On our way home, we decided to stick to our theme night and watch Lost in Translation (in which Scarlet Johansen takes an ikebana class) and grab a sushi dinner from Little Rice Ball in Troy, which I’d been meaning to try for ages.

 With my lack of travels this month I hit my workouts pretty hard, racking up 24 workout classes — a mix of aerial, yoga, spin and weight training but also some fun ones like a pole class on my way back from Saratoga, a yin yoga and massage workshop at Good Karma, and slow flow yoga class at an art gallery.